Fire-Devil/Fire-Devil/_CONTRIBUTING.md

 `$ git pull upstream development`

-_if pull requests have been accepted to developent while yours was pending, please repeat step 5 to sync your fork with fire-devil developent branch_ To start working on next feature
+_if pull requests have been accepted to development while yours was pending, please repeat step 5 to sync your fork with fire-devil developent branch_

+To start working on next feature

 8.Go to step 4.